This professional degree program is accredited by the Engineering Accreditation Commission of ABET.

 - Our graduates will function effectively as members of teams demonstrating sensitivity to professional and societal contexts, integrity and versatility.

-Graduates of the BSEE program are expected to know or have:
+Graduates of the BSEE program are expected to know or have the following:

 - An ability to apply knowledge of mathematics, science and engineering